alsprogrammer/javacheatsheet/README.md

 ### Why bring the unneccessary files with you?

-Defenitely you do not want to put the executables into the versioning system (for a lot of good reasons), so let's put a *.gitignore* file into the *target* directory.
+Defenitely you do not want to put the executables into the versioning system (for a lot of good reasons), so let's put a *.gitignore* file into the root directory of your repository.

+To make the *target* directory "invisible" for your repository, let us put the line

+    target/

+to the file.

 It will let you exclude the whole directory from your repository.